 Cloudera Enterprise Deployment on Azure Marketplace

-To deploy a Cloudera cluster on Azure, you will need to have a sufficient number of CPU cores in your Azure subscription.
-The cluster deploys a minimum of four DS14 VMs, each with 16 cores.
-So a minimum of 64 cores are needed.
+To deploy a Cloudera cluster on Azure using the Marketplace template, you will need to have a sufficient number of CPU cores in your Azure subscription.
+The cluster deploys a minimum of four DS13 VMs, each with 8 cores.
+So a minimum of 32 cores are needed.
 To request an increase of quota for cores, open a support ticket and state the number of cores you need, the region you need them in, and specify that the cores are for Azure Resource Manager.

 You can find the Cloudera Enterprise offering in the Azure Marketplace by navigating to Marketplace in the Azure portal, and searching for Cloudera: